 There is something a little sad and ridiculous about Senator Booker running for president.
 He will never be able to get Republicans to follow him, and his intersectional platform will alienate much of the moderate left.
 And then there is the biggest hurdle: the Democratic Party.
 They do not want him.
 He is not one of their anointed few.
 They will make him a mere distraction for the media as he angrily implodes in every debate.
 And all the while, they will be taking the heat off the person they have already chosen as their nominee.

 Booker is being used in the same way Bernie Sanders was.
 He doesn’t stand a chance and will be used up and spat out long before the nomination comes due.
-And as he is left on the benches, none will stand with him and say “I am Spartacus” in his defense.We value your comments!
-Please weigh in on our comment section below.
+And as he is left on the benches, none will stand with him and say “I am Spartacus” in his defense.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com